Great content marketers make their jobs look easy.…

 - What is your audience talking about/searching for?

-- How can your business solve their problems?
+- How can your business solve its problems?

 - Why do they abandon your business and opt for a competitor?